mart337i/deploy-it.dk/README.md

 pip install -e .

 ```

-## Configure
-run `clicx server --save` with the parametors you want to run the service with. like `--host`.

 ## Usage

 - All .env files will be loaded if they are loacted in the addons folder